 So what steps can be taken?
 Primarily, we can address individual groups that are heavily in poverty, and locate the root causes of their impoverishment.
 For example, one in four single mother households are considered to be in poverty.
 Upon closer inspection, this is largely due to the near inability of a mother to care for her children and pursue higher education and a subsequent lucrative career.
 Impoverished people also might not have access to a personal vehicle.
 However, if policymakers were to implement reforms to public transportation and provide for free childcare, as well as invest in free higher education, single mothers would be able to not only safely leave their children for the day, but also gain access to the resources they need for a solid career in the job market.
 It is also important that we implement systems that will aid those who are already impoverished.
 Poorer citizens often lack access to personal vehicles.
 This prevents them from accepting jobs outside of their community, and traps them in lower paying careers.
 Reforming public transportation is a wonderful preventative for this, and in places like Memphis, a desperately needed one.

-As privileged, relatively wealthy citizens, it is our responsibility to take a stand against poverty.
+It is our responsibility to take a stand against poverty.
 We have the opportunity to use our privilege to amplify the voices of those who are less fortunate and advocate for reform.
 We will contact our local and national policymakers, argue for change, and protest against policies that may inhibit the goal.
 We are going to push tirelessly for what is long overdue.
 We must fight poverty with policy.

 Bureau, US Census.
 “Income and Poverty in the United States: 2019.”
 The United States Census Bureau, 15 Sept.
 2020, www.census.gov/library/publications/2020/demo/p60-270.html.